P-Darabi/Bank_Marketing_Strategies_for_Future_Success/README.md

 # Bank_Marketing_Strategies_for_Future_Success
+### Analysis of Bank Marketing Strategies for Future Success

-To improve the effectiveness of future marketing campaigns for a financial institution, it is necessary to analyze the patterns of the previous marketing campaign.
-By doing so, we can identify the best strategies to implement in order to achieve greater success in future campaigns.
+In order to enhance the efficacy of future marketing campaigns for a financial institution, it is imperative to analyze the patterns and outcomes of previous marketing endeavors.
+This analysis enables the identification of optimal strategies to implement, leading to improved success in future campaigns.

-The dataset used in this project contains 21 features and 39188 samples.
+The dataset utilized in this project comprises 21 features and 39,188 samples, providing a comprehensive foundation for analysis and decision-making.

+Features Description:

-AGE: A column with numerical values that shows the customer's age
+    AGE: A numerical column representing the customer's age.

-JOB: A column with categorical values indicating the customer's job status
+    JOB: A categorical column indicating the customer's employment status.

-Marital_status: This column, which accepts categorical values, models the customer's marital status
+    Marital_status: A categorical column capturing the customer's marital status.

-Education: It shows the educational status of the customer in a group form
+    Education: A grouping column illustrating the customer's educational background.

-Default: Indicates whether the customer has bank credit by default
+    Default: Indicates whether the customer has any defaulted bank credit.

-Housing: Whether the customer has taken a loan for housing or not
+    Housing: Determines if the customer has obtained a housing loan.

-Loan: Has the customer received a personal loan or not?
+    Loan: Indicates if the customer has received a personal loan.

-Contact: It shows how to communicate with the customer.
-This column can have one of two values: cellular and telephone.
-It means that the bank has called the customer's mobile phone or landline
+    Contact: Specifies the communication channel used to contact the customer, either cellular or telephone.

-Month: This category column shows the month in which the customer was last contacted
+    Month: Indicates the month in which the customer was last contacted.

-Day_of_week: What day was the last contact with the customer?
-(Saturday, Sunday, …, Friday)
+    Day_of_week: Determines the day of the week when the last contact with the customer occurred.
-Campaign: The number of calls made so far to the customer for the current campaign
+    Campaign: The number of calls made to the customer during the current campaign.

-P_days: The number of days that have passed since the last customer contact for the previous campaign.
-The number 999 means that the customer has not been contacted before
+    P_days: The number of days since the last customer contact for the previous campaign.
+999 denotes no prior contact.

-Previous: Number of calls made to the customer for previous campaigns
+    Previous: The number of calls made to the customer during previous campaigns.

-P_outcome: The result of previous campaigns for the client
+    P_outcome: The outcome of previous campaigns for the client.

-emp_var_rate: The rate of employment changes in the three-month period
+    emp_var_rate: The rate of employment changes over a three-month period.

-cons_price_idx: Consumer price index within one month
+    cons_price_idx: The consumer price index within a one-month timeframe.

-cons_conf_idx: Consumer confidence index within a month
+    cons_conf_idx: The consumer confidence index within a one-month timeframe.

-euribor3m: Bank interest rates for European interbank loans

-nr.employed: The number of employees in the three-month period
+    euribor3m: Bank interest rates for European interbank loans. nr.employed: The number of employees during a three-month period.

-y: Has the person responded positively to the bank's investment campaign or not?
+    y: Indicates whether the person responded positively to the bank's investment campaign or not.

+This dataset, as described by Moro et al. (2014), enables a data-driven approach to predict the success of bank telemarketing campaigns.
+By examining the relationships between various features and the campaign outcomes, valuable insights can be gained to inform future marketing strategies.

+The findings from this analysis contribute to evidence-based decision-making, enabling financial institutions to optimize their marketing efforts and enhance campaign success rates.

+Reference:
+Moro, S., Cortez, P., & Rita, P. (2014).
+A Data-Driven Approach to Predict the Success of Bank Telemarketing.
+Decision Support Systems, Elsevier, 62, 22-31. https://doi.org/10.1016/j.dss.2014.03.001

 [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014. https://doi.org/10.1016/j.dss.2014.03.001